francescolonardo/eWPTv2-Preparation/05_testing_for_common_attacks.md

 [OWASP Top 10](https://owasp.org/www-project-top-ten/) is an awareness document, which outlines the most critical security risks to web applications.
 Pentesting is performed according to the OWASP TOP 10 standard to reduce/mitigate the security risks.

-In the exercise, we will focus on [OWASP A6 Security Misconfiguration](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A6-Security_Misconfiguration) flaws and we will take a look at how to leverage misconfigured MySQL service to execute arbitrary command on the target machine.
+In the exercise, <u>we will focus on [OWASP A6 Security Misconfiguration](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A6-Security_Misconfiguration) flaws and we will take a look at how to leverage misconfigured MySQL service to execute arbitrary command on the target machine</u>.

-**Objective**: Leverage the misconfiguration and execute arbitrary commands on the target machine.
+**Objective**: <u>Leverage the misconfiguration and execute arbitrary commands on the target machine</u>.

 Instructions:
 - This lab is dedicated to you!
 No other users are on this network :)